European farmers feel Russian sanctions bite

 Russia stopped imports of most food from the West on Thursday in retaliation for U.S. and EU sanctions imposed over Russia's actions in Ukraine.
-Roughly 10 percent of EU agricultural exports go to Russia, worth around 11 billion euros (8.79 billion British pound) per year, according to European Commission figures.
+Roughly 10 percent of EU agricultural exports go to Russia, worth around 11 billion euros per year, according to European Commission figures.

 They said trucks bound for Russia were turning around mid-route, 8,000 tonnes of peaches were stranded in northern Greece and fears were spreading about the impact on products ranging from Spanish ham to Scottish mackerel.